Takeaways from the first Republican presidential primary debate – KION546

 The debate played out in front of a rowdy crowd of about 4,000 people at the Fiserv Forum in Milwaukee.
 The crowd’s reactions – including jeers and boos when candidates criticized Trump – at times drowned out the Fox News moderators.

-Here are four takeaways from the first 2024 Republican presidential primary debate:
+Here are six takeaways from the first 2024 Republican presidential primary debate:

 Taking shots at Ramaswamy